 This project’s main goal was to take a comprehensive approach to understanding when and why adolescents engage in high-risk behaviors.
 Adolescents were recruited from alternative schools for students who had engaged in gross misconduct.
 By examining cognitive, social, and emotional neural systems in at-risk youth, we are better able to understand how these processes develop and influence real-world outcomes, such as social adjustment, substance use and behavioral conduct issues.

 Family Dyads Study

 The Dyads study was a longitudinal study following children since they were in 7th grade.
 Parent-child dyads both underwent fMRI scans and completed questionnaires on family, school, and psychological well-being.
 The goal of this study was to investigate neural changes in children’s cognitive control, emotion regulation, and risk-taking behavior, with special attention to the role of parents in these processes.

 Journeys in Adolescence

-The Journeys in Adolescence (JIA 家) Study is a multimethod investigation examining the academic achievement, physical health, and emotional well-being of Chinese American adolescents and their families.
+The Journeys in Adolescence (JIA 家) Study was a multimethod investigation examining the academic achievement, physical health, and emotional well-being of Chinese American adolescents and their families.
 Most studies of Chinese American families take place in diverse metropolitan areas and ethnic enclaves but JIA focuses on the unique experiences of families living in small, mostly homogenous Midwestern towns.
-We use questionnaires, daily checklists, and diurnal cortisol to answer a wide range of questions surrounding acculturation, family, school, and peer relationships, psychological functioning, and physical health and nutrition.
+We used questionnaires, daily checklists, and diurnal cortisol to answer a wide range of questions surrounding acculturation, family, school, and peer relationships, psychological functioning, and physical health and nutrition.

 Funding source: Immigrant Health Transitions Initiative Seed Grant, UIUC